hkhanna/django-base/USAGE.md

 ### Deploy to Render

+1. Add to `ALLOWED_HOSTS` in production settings whatever the domain is going to be.
 1. Make any changes to `render.yaml`.
 Look at the comments in the file.
 1. Make sure the "Log Stream" is setup in your Render account settings.
 Right now, all services have to share 1 log stream, which is not ideal.
 It seems like that will change eventually and we will be able to have 1 Log Stream per service or service group.
 1. Create a new "Blueprint" in the Render interface, and connect the repo.
 This will prompt you to set environment variables that are set to sync: false.